vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 This document outlines my best practices around sleep.

+The document was revised in September 2025 to incorporate changes to my routine and more data-driven timing insights that I lacked when I originally fleshed out the document in October 2024.

+## Important time points

+This is a new section added in September 2025, based on improved logging I have been doing regarding sleep, that was partly inspired by the original version of the document.
+I've been adding this logging gradually.

+### Sequence of events for going to sleep

+The sequence of events related to sleep and waking up is as follows:

+* `grtcfs` = getting ready to close for sleep.
+This is the time when, generally while working on my laptop, I decide to start executing my night checklist with the intention of closing my laptop after that.

+* `cfs` = closing for sleep.
+This is after I have completed my night checklist and right before I close my laptop.
+A final night urination shortly after closing for sleep is expected and is not recorded.

+* Activities that often, but not always, occur in between:

+  * `bfbt` = back from brushing teeth.
+This is after I finish the final brushing of my teeth for the night.
+In some cases, I may brush my teeth before `grtcfs`.

+  * `fs` = finished shaving.
+On some nights, I shave after brushing my teeth.
+Other days, I might skip shaving (I generally shave on alternating days except during times when I have a lot of social interactions, at which times I shave daily).
+In some cases, I shave during the day time.

+  * `wfb` = went for bath.
+On most days, I have a bath at night.

+  * `bfb` = back from bath

+* `gib` = got into bed.
+This is when I get into bed with the intent of not getting out of bed.
+I spend a few minutes on my phone.

+* Activities that often, but not always, occur in between:

+  * `smd` = scalp massage done.
+After getting into bed, I generally do scalp massage with one hand while usin my phone in the other.
+This may last anywhere from 5 minutes to 30 minutes.

+  * `mmd` = masseter massage done.
+The masseter massage is brief, about 1 to 2 minutes.

+  * `nsed` = neck strength exercises done (only on some days).

+* `wts` = went to sleep.
+This is the final thing I log before closing my eyes and lying down to sleep.

+The gaps are generally in the ranges described below:

+* [grtcfs, cfs] can vary between 4 minutes and 20 minutes, depending on how much new stuff comes up in the night checklist.
+Generally, if it is longer than 20 minutes, I consider it a cancellation of my original intent to get ready to close for sleep.
+In cases where I am determined to sleep early, I can generally keep it to 8 minutes or less.

+* [cfs, bfbt] is generally somewhere between 8 minutes and 15 minutes.
+That's because it includes additional unlogged steps including vaseline application and final urination.

+* [bfbt, fs] is about 12 to 20 minutes on days that it happens.

+* [fs, wfb] is about 1 to 6 minutes; when there is no `fs`, then `[bfbt, wfb] is about 1 to 6 minutes.
+The intervening time might be used to catch up on phone messages and notifications.

+* [wfb, bfb] can vary between 17 and 30 minutes.

+* [bfb, gib] is about 2 to 5 minutes; this includes a few final checks.

+* [gib, wts] can be anywhere between 5 and 30 minutes, depending on how sleepy I am, whether I need to go to sleep soon, and whether there are loose ends I want to wrap up for mental closure (that can be done in bed on the phone).

+### Sequence of events for mid-sleep urination

+For mid-sleep urination, I generally have:

+* `wtu` = went to urinate.
+This is the time I got out of bed to urinate.

+* In some cases, where I think I might need to go back to sleep and may wake up rather late, I might have these two:

+  * `smcp` = started morning checklist (phone).
+This means checking email and messages on my phone.

+  * `fmcp` = finished morning checklist (phone).

+* `wbts` = went back to sleep.
+This is right before I close my eyes and lay down.

+### Waking up

+Waking up is recorded as `wu`.
+A urination right after waking up is expected and is not recorded separately.

 ## Background on my sleep and waking-up pattern

 ### My default pattern